matsuurayuki1219/qiita-search-android-app/README.md

 # QiitaSearchAndroidApp

 ## OverView
-By using this application, you can seach the qiita articles.
+By using this application, you can search the qiita articles.

 ## ScreenShot
 | Light | Dark |